Nursing Schools in Charlotte, NC: Top Online & Campus Programs

 If you’re a registered nurse in Charlotte, NC, you’re already in demand.
 And that demand is set to grow even more: jobs for registered nurses in North Carolina are projected to increase by an impressive 12% from 2020 to 2030, compared to a 6% growth rate nationally.

 Pursuing an on-campus or online nursing program in Charlotte, NC, puts you in a prime position to take advantage of this growth while also earning an excellent salary.
 You’ll find nursing schools in Charlotte offering degrees at every level, making it easy to either start your nursing career or take your career to the next step.
-To help you make this all-important decision, this guide highlights top schools for 2024, reviews different types of degrees available, and explains the licensure process.
-Keep reading to find you Charlotte nursing school match.
+To help you make this all-important decision, this guide highlights top schools, reviews different types of degrees available, and explains the licensure process.
+Keep reading to find the top Charlotte schools that made it onto our list as the best choices for students like you.

 University of North Carolina at Charlotte